 Ben Uyeda stepped away from the award-winning architecture firm he co-founded, as well as an Ivy League teaching position, to develop media companies that deliver affordable designs to the masses.
 In the last four years, Ben’s design ideas have reached more than 50 million people and the free designs he gives away are being built on six different continents.
 Despite the populist and affordable nature of his work, Ben’s designs have been featured in an exhibition and workshop at the Vitra Furniture Museum in Germany.

 Cut wood to size

-Use a circular saw to cut your plywood and 2x8s to size (see cut list on The Platform Bed product page).
+Use a circular saw to cut your plywood and 2x8s to size (view cut list).
 The side supports include built-in tables.
 For those pieces, stop about 22" from the end of the plywood, and use a jigsaw to make the last remaining cuts.

 Create the side supports